leocaseiro/angular-chosen/README.md

             ng-options="s for s in states">
     </select>

+Note: don't try to use ngModel with ngRepeat.
+It won't work.
+Use ngOptions.
+It's better that way.

 ### Loading from a remote data source
 Include chosen-spinner.css and spinner.gif to show an Ajax spinner icon while your data is loading.
 If the collection comes back empty, the directive will disable the element and show a default
 "No values available" message.
 You can customize this message by passing in noResultsText in your options.